On one photon scattering in non-relativistic qed: Estimates for creation and annihilation operators

-For a function $f: Y^n \to Z$ and $\sigma\in \mathfrak{S}_n$ we define Fock spaces over $L^2$-spaces can be canonically identified with $L^2$-spaces over Cartesian products.
-In the situation of non-relativistic qed we obtain the following identification, \cite{ReedSimon.1972},
+For a function $f: Y^n \to Z$ and $\sigma\in \mathfrak{S}_n$ we define Fock spaces over $L^2$-spaces can be canonically identified with direct sums of subspaces of $L^2$-spaces over Cartesian products.
+In the situation of non-relativistic qed we obtain the following identification, see for example \cite[Theorem 11.10 (a)]{ReedSimon.1972},

 Thus we can identify $\psi \in \FF(\hh)$ with a sequence $\psi = (\psi_n )_{n \in \N_0}$, where $\psi_n \in L_{\rm s}^2((\R^3 \times \Z_2)^n)$.
 We define for $k \in \R^3$ and $\lambda \in \Z_2$ the action of the formal annihilation operator $a(k,\lambda)$ by